-A three-hospital Integrated Delivery Network in the Southeast has expanded the application of Jvion’s Cognitive Clinical Success Machine from one vector focused on all-cause readmission to a fully integrated AI asset.
+Baptist Health, a three-hospital Integrated Delivery Network in the Southeast, has expanded the application of Jvion’s Cognitive Clinical Success Machine from one vector focused on all-cause readmission to a fully integrated AI asset.
 Their journey is one of transformation.

 Starting with the tactical use of the machine to address capacity challenges, the provider has expanded cognitive machine application to broader strategic initiatives including MSPB and MSSP objectives.
 The ROI realized from the Cognitive Machine goes beyond payor programs to the core mission of helping patients and improving health.
 The results are more than a line item in a balance sheet; they represent a competitive advantage in care quality and commitment to the patient community.